Ida Mingle

 Ida Mingle (26 April 1884 – 27 December 1948) was an American New Thought writer, teacher, faith healer, and leader.
 She was the founder of the New Thought movement known as the School Of Livable Christianity.

 Biography

 Not much is known about Mingle's personal life except that she was born in Coshocton, Ohio.
 In 1905, she became a school teacher at Hazelton, Harper County Kansas.

 Mingle was the private secretary to Charles Fillmore, the founder of “Unity Movement”.
 She was instrumental in the Unity movement.
 She wrote articles for the monthly Unity magazine.
-She also held lectures, classes, and published courses.
+She also held lectures and classes, and published courses.
 In 1919, she moved to Chicago to continue her work under the auspices of the First Unity School of Chicago.
 Mingle later left the organization and founded her own school known as the School of Livable Christianity.

 Mingle died in Illinois on December 27, 1948, at the age of 64.